Last updated on March 15, 2021 for an online event

 If you feel there has been a violation of the following policy, please contact a member of the LibrePlanet incident response team.
-FSF staff or conference volunteers are available in every conference session, at the Welcome Desk, and at the GNU Press table, and can assist you in contacting a member of the response team.
-You can also email firstname.lastname@example.org during the conference, or ping any IRC channel and the moderator will assist you in contacting a member of the response team.
+FSF staff or conference volunteers are available in every conference session and can assist you in contacting a member of the response team.
+You can email firstname.lastname@example.org during the conference, or ping any IRC channel and the moderator will assist you in contacting a member of the response team.

 The FSF is dedicated to providing a harassment-free LibrePlanet experience for everyone.